Hire a Qualified Intermediary ("QI") or escrow attorney to hold funds in a separate account.

 This way a legal safeguard exists that neither party's lawyer controls the funds, but rather a neutral, third party attorney is responsible for the distribution of funds.

 Whenever you plan to sell investment property and want to reinvest your proceeds for 1031 exchange treatment you need a 1031 exchange agent to comply with IRS tax-deferred exchange rules.
 This person or entity is typically referred to as a Qualified Intermediary.
 A Qualified Intermediary lawyer for a 1031 exchange real estate transaction is absolutely necessary to comply with IRS requirements because the real estate lawyer that represents you during the sale of your property can not typically be your Qualified Intermediary.
 Make sure to avoid violating IRS 1031 exchange rules and hire a lawyer as a Qualified Intermediary that is not party of the real estate transaction from which the funds derive from.
 Keep in mind to identify replacement investment property within 45 days from the initial closing and complete the entire exchange within 180 days.
 Other rules also apply and it is wise to consult a certified public accountant or tax specialist for additional requirements and tax advice.
 Should you also require an escrow attorney for escrow services look no further.
 Our flat fee lawyers provide escrow services and always adhere to the instructions set forth in your contract or applicable law.
-Whether you are selling or buying property in New York or New Jersey and need an escrow attorney to act as the middle man in your deal, or for another reason such as the sale or purchase of a business, contact us today to find out if we can help safeguard your money with our flat fee escrow attorney services.
+Whether you are selling or buying property in New York, New Jersey, or Pennsylvania and need an escrow attorney to act as the middle man in your deal, or for another reason such as the sale or purchase of a business, contact us today to find out if we can help safeguard your money with our flat fee escrow attorney services.